amitaiassaf/GeometryGlycoproteinEvolution/Code/README.md

 "Corona_Trimer_Cond${Cond}”: structure file for the S protein trimer

-“SpikeNum”: the number of spikes (HA molecules or S proteins) on the surface of the virus.
+“SpikeN”: the number of spikes (HA molecules or S proteins) on the surface of the virus.

 “cond” initial position of the antibody.